TheZoq2/dcs_on_linux/README.md

 Then your best bet is to read the Proton output.
 In both Lutris and Steam, you can easily get this by starting them from a terminal.

-If you can't find an issue, or found a solution for one, please discuss it in the [proton issue](https://github.com/ValveSoftware/Proton/issues/1722).
+If you can't find an issue, or have found a solution for one, please discuss it in the [proton issue](https://github.com/ValveSoftware/Proton/issues/1722).

 ### White smoke and some other particles renders weirdly